Qballjos/portainer_templates/README.md

 This is a template focused on helping people spin up selfhosted services using Portainer.

+*for the OMV5 version use the OMV5 branch*

 ### Prerequisites

-1. A Server running OMV with a drive labeled media (Not 100% required but folders will be created in /srv/dev-disk-by-label-media if not installed)
-2. The following shared folders:
-  * Files (required)
-  * Downloads
-  * TV
-  * Movies
-  * Music
-  * Books
-  * Comics
-  * Podcasts
+1. A server/NAS with docker installed
-3. A Portainer setup.
+2. A Portainer setup.

 *Want something we don't have?
 Make an issue and we'll work on adding it*